-Tier 2 approaches are likely to involve a more detailed stratification of management systems, under the respective land-use category, than Tier 1 if sufficient data are available.
-This may include further divisions of management practices, and finer stratification of climate regions.
-At Tier 2, a higher spatial resolution of activity data is required, and can be obtained by disaggregating global data in country-specific categories, or by

-479 collecting country-specific activity data.
+Tier 2 approaches are likely to involve a more detailed stratification of management systems, under the respective land-use category, than Tier 1 approaches if sufficient data are available.
+This may include further divisions of management practices and finer stratification of climate regions.
+At Tier 2, a higher spatial resolution of activity data is required and may be obtained by disaggregating global data into country-specific categories or by collecting country-specific activity data.

-Tier 3 approaches may include the use of empirical, process-based or other types of models and/or direct measurement-based inventories, in which case more detailed data on climate, soils, and management practices are needed relative to Tier 1 and 2 methods.
+Tier 3 approaches may include the use of empirical, process-based or other types of models and/or direct measurement-based inventories.
+In this case more detailed data on climate, soils, and management practices are needed, as compared to Tier 1 and 2 methods.
 The exact requirements will be dependent on the model or measurement design.
-Examples of model input data include activity data on cropland management practices (crop type, tillage practices, fertilizer and organic amendments), climate, soil, biomass, and water table position (Ogle et al., 2010; Zhang et al., 2002).
+Examples of model input data include activity data on cropland management practices (crop type, tillage practices, fertilizer and organic amendments), as well as climate, soil, biomass, and water table position (Ogle et al., 2010; Zhang et al., 2002).

-488 CALCULATION STEPS FOR TIER 1
+CALCULATION STEPS FOR TIER 1